Skip to main contentSkip to footer content

 The AEC is the focal point of research on the Newcomb Campus.
 This facility includes administrative and research offices, a data storage center, computing stations, laboratories, library, and a conference room capable of seating up to 50 people.

-Research Library—A reference library of approximately 2,500 volumes is maintained at the headquarters building.
-This includes technical journals, textbooks, and references in ecological disciplines.
-More than 400 reference books were purchased during the past six years.
-Main library resources of Moon Library at SUNY-ESF and Syracuse University are also easily available.
+Research Library — A reference library of approximately 2,500 volumes is maintained at the headquarters building.
+This includes technical journals, textbooks, and references in scientific disciplines.
+Reference and species identification books are available onsite and the resources of Moon Library at SUNY-ESF and Syracuse University are also easily available.
+Theses and dissertations involving HWF and the Newcomb Campus are also onsite.
+A peer-reviewed publication list is here.

 Laboratory Space

 The Animal Studies Laboratory is used as a general purpose lab space.
-The building provides laboratory space, wet labs, freezer, and drying ovens.
+The building provides laboratory space, wet labs, freezer and some storage.

 Adirondack Interpretive Center